top of page

 String orders

 All strings are made to order as there are no standard measurements for fortepianos.
 We provide covered strings for grand and square pianos, and also plain strings in either whole sets or individual strings.
 Strings for Victorian pianos generally can be made, too.
 Also, strings for harpsichords and clavichords.
-We can replicate probably any metal string (for sitars, psalteries, etc.), if you can send it, or its specifications.
+We can replicate probably any metal string, if you can send it, or its specifications.
 Please, download the instructions here and go to the relevant section.
 For a spreadsheet template, please click here.
 I use Rose wire for the strings I sell.

 Prices

-Prices can vary at any moment due to prices on commodity metals.
-Payments can be made through PayPal (we will add the 5% comission that they charge) or WISE (similar to PayPal but no commission so far) or bank transfer.
+Payments can be made through PayPal (please add the 5% comission that they charge) or WISE (similar to PayPal but a lower commission) or bank transfer.
 Bank transfers from North America may require an extra comission of 5% (and they will charge a big commission to you), so we strongly recommend using WISE or PayPal.

 Any further questions?
 Please write an email to cesar@fortepiano.co.uk.